bbearce/code-journal/docs/notes/singularity/basics.md

 ![build_sources](build_input_output.svg)

 > Red arrows represent operations that must be carried out with root privileges.
 Also I believe looking at the documentation that --writable and --sandbox containers are now 1 type singularity v3+.
-The difference is that you can either a ```--writable``` or non ```writable``` sandbox.
+The difference is that you can either be in a ```--writable``` or non ```writable``` sandbox.

 #### Interactive Builds